 Leash walking without strain

-Many proprietors also enroll their Cane Corso in advanced obedience or working-canine instruction, which supplies mental exercise and reinforces authority.
+Many proprietors also enrol their Cane Corso in advanced obedience or working-canine instruction, which supplies mental exercise and reinforces authority.

 Wellness and Lifespan